Linutronix/TSN-Testbench/Documentation/configuration.rst

 ..
 Note:: The ``XdpBusyPollMode`` option requires Linux kernel >= v6.5.
 Previous Linux kernel version do not support
           this feature with ``PREEMPT_RT`` enabled.

 ..
-Note:: The security settings are only valid for the PROFINET real time traffic classes.
+Note:: The **security settings** are only valid for the PROFINET real time traffic classes.
+Furthermore, the
+          ``TSN-Testbench`` demonstrates only one exemplary implementation.
+The PROFINET security specification is still under development.
+This implementation is to be used only for performance measurements.
+For instance, what impact does real time frame encryption and decryption has on quantity structures?
+Key updates and other mechanisms are not covered.

 Sample configuration files are provided for Intel EHL and Intel i225: